Understanding the Pain of Abandonment

 Many times abandonment issues are fused with distorted, confused, or undefined boundaries such as:

-Abandonment plus distorted boundaries, at a time when children are developing their sense of worth, is the foundation for the belief in their own inadequacy and the central cause of their shame.
+Abandonment combined with distorted boundaries, at a time when children are developing their sense of worth, is the foundation for the belief in their own inadequacy and the central cause of their shame.